altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.

 ## Setting up
 To begin, we will use a command line, but this is the only part of the course that needs this.
+It will be running a clean version of Python, in Jupyter Lab, which uses your browser as the interface.
 We provide instructions here for both Windows or MacOS (+ Linux), so follow the instructions relevant to you:

 {{< admonition type="abstract" title="Windows" open=false >}}
 In the Windows start button type `cmd` - this will open a command line for you.
 First, we make a new folder (a new directory) by typing, in the command line window